-• Homework: Homework will be assigned after almost every class and it will primarily come from the textbook (there is no online homework for this class).
+Homework: Homework will be assigned after almost every class and it will primarily come from the workbook (there is no online homework for this class).
 I will not collect all of your homework and grade each assignment.
 However, on exam days you need to bring all of your homework with you to class.
-I will collect 2 assignments on exam days.
-Before you take the exam, I will pick two of these assignments at random, and you will turn them in when you are finished with your exam.
+I will collect one assignment on exam days.
+Before you take the exam, I will pick one of these assignments at random and you will turn it in when you are finished with your exam.
 I will not accept late homework.
-(Make sure your homework is stapled.)
+Make sure your homework is stapled, has the assignment number on the front page, and exercise numbers listed on the front page or else points will be deducted.
 If you turn in the wrong homework assignment, then you will receive a zero for that assignment.
 It is your responsibility to make sure that you are organized and turn in the correct homework assignment.
-The homework will be graded on a scale of 1-5 where 5 is a perfect score.
-I will be primarily grading the homework on effort and to give you feedback.
+The homework will be graded on a scale of 1-10 where 10 is a perfect score.
+I will be primarily grading the homework on effort and to give you feedback